-To support our social outreach efforts, StarHub launched the IDD Empowerment Fund in July 2000, whereby 1.8% of our I-Call 018 call revenue was used to support the company’s corporate philanthropic activities.
-Then, the fund was dedicated to the cause of learning and enrichment in Singapore, with an emphasis on those who have special needs or who are challenged with learning disabilities.
+The StarHub Sparks Fund, then known as the IDD Empowerment Fund was launched in July 2000, whereby 1.8% of our I-Call 018 call revenue was used to support the company’s corporate philanthropic activities.
+Then, the fund was dedicated to the cause of learning and enrichment in Singapore, with an emphasis on those who have special needs or challenged with learning disabilities.

 The minimum contribution to the StarHub Sparks Fund was changed to $1,000,000 at the end of 2014 and pro-environmental efforts were also included under the Sparks Fund efforts.

 The Sparks Fund logo features a spark dandelion.
 Besides the natural floral element depicted, the floating seeds of the dandelion also represent the "pay it forward" effects StarHub hopes its philanthropic and volunteerism efforts will have on its beneficiaries.

 Since StarHub was established in 2000, it has invested over S$13 million to empowering the less privileged in Singapore, specifically supporting disadvantaged youth and families in their employability and connectivity needs.

 StarHub is a strong advocate of employee volunteerism.
 To support employees in their charitable endeavour, all employees are granted two days of volunteer leave a year since 2006.

 Additionally, to instil greater employee engagement in social outreach activities, StarHub introduced the Sparkler's Initiative in January 2013.
 This allows StarHub employees to create their own social outreach events, for which they can also tap on their volunteerism leave and receive up to $1,000 matching for donations raised for their selected beneficiary.